 Long-term and short-term renting both have their own advantages and disadvantages.
 When deciding whether to offer long-term Airbnb rentals to guests, you should look at several key factors, including:

 To calculate what you should be charging, take a look at what similar long-term Airbnb rentals in your area are charging to get an idea.
-Then compare this amount with what you have already earned from short-term renting to decide if you could be earning more.
+Then compare this total with what you have already earned from short-term renting to decide if you could be earning more.

 If you only want to offer long-term renting during your low season, then only compare your net revenue from your low season to how much you could make in the low season from a longer rental period.